AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

                 EndReached = True
         return ReturnNode
 ```
-The search method utilises the ordering in the binary search tree to its advantage.
+The search method utilizes the ordering in the binary search tree to its advantage.
 If the ValueToBeFound is greater than the value of the CurrentNode and the CurrentNode has a right node, CurrentNode is set to CurrentNode.RightNode.
 Conversely, if the ValueToBeFound is lesser than the value of the CurrentNode and the CurrentNode has a left node, CurrentNode is set to CurrentNode.LeftNode.
 While in this process, if a situation arises such that the ValueToBeFound is not equal to the value of the CurrentNode and the CurrentNode does not possess the necessary left/right child, the value is not in the tree and the search returns None.
 In the case that the value of the current node is the ValueToBeFound, CurrentNode is returned.

-### Analysing the efficiency of the search method
+### Analyzing the efficiency of the search method

 #### Best case: The balanced binary search tree